-- Outriggers should be washed with fresh water, mild soap, and a soft cloth.
-Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
+Outriggers should be washed with fresh water, mild soap, and a soft cloth.
+Never use acidic or abrasive cleaners to clean your outriggers.

+A periodic waxing of the outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive high quality marine or automotive wax is recommended.
-Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
-Disassemble and regrease all applicable surfaces on an annual basis.
+A non-abrasive, high quality marine or automotive wax is recommended.
+Before storage, clean and wax your outriggers.

+During assembly, grease all threads, bolts, and tubes where one section is inserted into another.

+Disassemble and regrease all applicable surfaces an annual basis.